 Heating Systems Q and A #1

 Q. I want to minimize the heat loss in the winter through the vent of my steam boiler.
 During a cold winter day, there has to be a huge amount of somewhat heated house air from the basement that rushes up the boiler vent into the chimney, along with some pilot exhaust, during the 'down' times of the heating cycle of my steam fired boiler.
-Is there any device that I can put in my vent that will minimize the heat loss during these down times?
+Is there any device I can put in my vent that will minimize the heat loss during these down times?
 I am thinking the vent could be open partially during the down times and fully open when the burner is on?

 A. Use a motorized stack vent damper.
 It has an end switch that makes the boiler after being energized.
 An easier concern is to envelope your burner with a fresh outdoor air supply.
 Kits are available that attach to your burner unit and go through the wall, much like a dryer vent.
 This way, when the burner starts, it doesn't pull in cold air through all the cracks in the house, causing you to have to heat that air again to overcome the loss.

 Q. I have a Honeywell thermostat model t87f.
 I have a forced hot water system that is about 29 years old.
 The thermostat is level.
-It seems to go 4 degrees or so higher than what I have it set at before the heat stops.
+It seems to go four degrees or so higher than what I have it set at before the heat stops.
 When the top temperature reaches the bottom temperature it starts, so there isn't a problem starting in time.
-It just goes to high before the heat stops.
+It just goes too high before the heat stops.
 Is there any way to stop it earlier?

 A. What you have is called overshoot.
 It is when the heat left in the radiators causes the room temperature to rise after the thermostat is satisfied.
 All you may need to do is adjust the heat anticipator in the thermostat.